Mareczeck/ScreenFactory/en/main-window.md

 It is as well possible to regenerate the data by using right click option _Regenerate test data_.
-String values respect not only maximum length of the attribute but there is as well a limit in [Project options](project-structure#Project options) for their length.
+String values respect not only maximum length of the attribute but there is as well a limit in [Project options](project-structure.md#Project options) for their length.
 Default is 60 characters.

 [HOME](1index.md)